 - Liquid ink rollerball

 - Gel in rollerball

-A traditional ink type that adds personality and history to your EDC, a fountain pen has character to it that you can't find in it's more modern counterparts.
+A traditional ink type that adds personality and history to your EDC, a fountain pen has a character to it that you can’t find in more modern counterparts.
 Ink is purchased as a bottle, not a cartridge.